Dkeruan/Financial-Indicator-Prediction/Documentation.md

-**Project Overview**
+**Project Overview:**

 This project focuses on utilizing machine learning techniques, specifically XGBoost, to predict stock performance based on over 200 financial indicators extracted from 10-K filings of US publicly traded stocks.
 By leveraging this rich dataset spanning from 2018 to 2024, we aim to investigate the feasibility of using financial indicators for informed investment decisions.

-**Data Description**
+**Data Description:**

 This dataset repository consists of the following CSV files, each containing financial data for US stocks from 2014 to 2018: